galasa-dev/cli/docs/generated/errors-list.md

 - GAL1145E: Jwt token is invalid or can't be parsed: {}
 - GAL1146E: Failed to get the expiration time from the jwt claim: {}

+- GAL1147E: Failed to create folder for bearer tokens at '{}'

 - GAL1225E: Failed to open file '{}' cause: {}.
 Check that this file exists, and that you have read permissions.
 - GAL1226E: Internal failure.
 Contents of gzip could be read, but not decoded.
 New gzip reader failed: file: {} error: {}
 - GAL1227E: Internal failure.
 Contents of gzip could not be decoded. {} error: {}